jbouwh/smtp-starttls-ciphers/README.md

 Requires a linux environment with openssl and tls 1.3 support.
 WSL on Windows is also supported.

 This script is only intended to ensure the correct ciphers are available.
-This scripts does not test the correct sequence oth the cipers.
+This scripts does not test the protocols SSL2/SSL3 or the correct sequence of the cipers.
-A good way to complicancy is testing on [internet.nl](https://internet.nl).
+A good way for cipher and protocol complicancy is using the mail test at [internet.nl](https://internet.nl).

 The following ciphers are tested (note that TLS 1.3 is only tested generally):